grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 ### Discovery customizations

 These fields affect how metric targets are discovered.
-Typically, you'll make changes to these values if the Grafana Agent is not detecting the target.
+If the Grafana Agent is not detecting the target, make changes to these values.

 * `metrics.<source>.extraRelabelingRules` - These rules are used to populate the rules section of a [discovery.relabel](https://grafana.com/docs/agent/latest/flow/reference/components/discovery.relabel/) component.
 They filter from all Nodes, services, endpoints, or Pods on the